vignif/carla-parking/README.md

 Read more on my [blog](https://francescovigni.com/blog/car/)

-This package contains an implemantation of a **rule based parking motion**.
+This package contains an implementation of a **rule based parking motion**.
 It is an open-loop approach for the task, given that no information are retrieved from sensors and crashes can occur.

 The example spawns 2 cars in predefined positions (leaving enough space between them) and the ego vehicle is blindly controlled to fit the parking spot.